codenart/codenart.github.io/_posts/2-css/2017-08-24-css-11-width-height.md

 Is that a magic?
 We don't even have to make any calculation.
-Web browsers automatically take care of the complex task and maintain those images' aspect ratios.
+Web browsers automatically take care of the complex task and maintain those images' aspect ratio.
 I've no idea why web browsers know exactly what we want.
 Everything just works like charm. :D

-Note that the auto value can be used with various CSS properties and we'll meet it again in the next tutorials.
+Note that the `auto` value can be used with various CSS properties and we'll meet it again and again.

 ## Minimum and maximum values

 Besides the width and height properties that we've already known, CSS also offer some related properties like `min-width`, `max-width`, `min-height` and `max-height`.
-These properties are used to create some constraints that help us to make sure components will look right in any situation.
+These properties are used to create some constraints that help us to make sure components will look good in any situation.

 Let's say, the common line length for good reading experience is maximum 90 characters or less; Combine with common font-size (around 16-18px) will give the result in ~700-800px.
-So, You may want to make sure your blog/website will use maximum line length as 800px or something around this value.
+So, You may want to make sure your blog/website will use maximum line length as 800px.
 This can be done by using `max-width` property:

 `.post { max-width: 800px }`